-However, many of these individuals went untreated or had to wait anywhere from weeks to years to address their medical issues in the facilities where they were incarcerated.
+However, many of these individuals went untreated.
+For some individuals, they chose not to seek healthcare due to concerns with the quality of care, and for others who did request healthcare, they may have had to wait anywhere from weeks to years to address their medical issues in the facilities where they were incarcerated.
 Among those responding to the poll questions, 71% stated they did not have adequate healthcare, including care for chronic conditions.
 One participant described that in January of the year they were released, they experienced a flare-up of cellulitis in their lower right leg.
 It took a week before they were taken to the hospital where they "had to stay five days on IV [intravenous] antibiotics and fluids."
 The swelling in the leg remained.
 As the participant explained, "That was the first of the year, and I was released in October, and my leg is still, one of my legs is still like this and swollen.
 And they never gave me any kind of care after that."
 Another participant was injured playing volleyball in prison, and it took weeks to receive a proper diagnosis: "After going to see them so many times, they never tried to take me out to go get a CT scan, an X-ray, nothing like that."
-It took weeks to be referred to a physical therapist, who diagnosed a torn ACL [anterior cruciate ligament].
+It took weeks to be referred to a physical therapist, who diagnosed a torn ACL [anterior cruciate ligament]: